2022–23 Southern Miss Golden Eagles basketball team

 The 2022–23 Southern Miss Golden Eagles basketball team represented the University of Southern Mississippi during the 2022–23 NCAA Division I men's basketball season.
 The team was led by third-year head coach Jay Ladner, and played their home games at Reed Green Coliseum in Hattiesburg, Mississippi as first-year members of the Sun Belt Conference.

 Previous season

-The Golden Eagles finished the 2021–22 season 7–26, 1–17 in C-USA play last place in West Division.
-They defeated UTSA lost in the first round of the C-USA tournament before losing to Florida Atlantic in the second round.
+The Golden Eagles finished the 2021–22 season 7–26, (1–17 C-USA).
+They defeated UTSA in the first round of the C-USA tournament before losing to Florida Atlantic in the second round.

 On October 28, 2021, Southern Miss announced that this would be the last season for the team in the Conference USA and they would become a member of the Sun Belt Conference on July 1, 2022.